 PetsPlace.com says that the Persian cat’s face is very flat.
 The nose is short with the “break” between the eyes.
 The nose is nearly as high as the eyes.(PetPlace.com, is a resource recommended by Cornell University College of Veterinary Medicine).

-There would appear to be a debate at the GCCF about the Persian standard.
+There would appear to be a debate at the GCCF about the Persian standard (as at 2010).
 Is there a move by Great Britain’s Governing Council of the Cat Fancy to eliminate what is known there as the “Ultra” Persian?

 As far back as 1985 the GCCF list of “defects” (for the Persian) included descriptions of elements of the current peeked Persian face.
 In other words the peeked face was (if bred beyond a certain limit) defective in respect of the breed standard.

 Although, Persian cats were originally developed with a short muzzle, the muzzle has become extremely exaggerated, particularly in North America.

 Persians with the more extreme head type are prone it seems to a number of health problems (specifically affecting their sinuses and breathing and tear duct drainage) caused by it.
 Breeders eliminate this by careful choice of breeding stock with more moderate head type.
 Good Persian cat breeding means cats that are as healthy as possible.